As Salamah Archipelago

 The As Salamah Archipelago (سلامة وبناتها lit.
-'Salamah and her daughters'), also known by their colonial name, the Quoin Islands Archipelago, or simply the Quion Islands, is a archipelago of three uninhabited islands in the Persian Gulf, north of the Musandam Peninsula in the Strait of Hormuz; as part of Oman (Musandam Governorate), they form the countrys northernmost landmass.
+'Salamah and her daughters'), also known by their colonial name, the Quoin Islands Archipelago, or simply the Quoin Islands, is a archipelago of three uninhabited islands in the Persian Gulf, north of the Musandam Peninsula in the Strait of Hormuz; as part of Oman (Musandam Governorate), they form the country's northernmost landmass.
 The archipelago is considered the entrance and exit point of the Persian Gulf.
 Once a ship has declared a position of "Passed Quoin Inbound" the insurance rates for the ship will increase.

 Islands

 While the islands are currently uninhabited, they were once inhabited by the Bani Shatair.

 The archipelago consists of these three islands, each with their native name, their colonial English name, and their position in the chain: